-If your child has little or no usable vision, he will probably be learning to read and write in braille.
-Braille is a code—a system of dots that represent the letters of the alphabet and that your child can use to read independently and to write down his own ideas.
+If your child has little or no usable vision, they will probably be learning to read and write in braille.
+Braille is a code—a system of dots that represent the letters of the alphabet and that your child can use to read independently and to write down their own ideas.
 As with children learning to read and write print, instruction in braille will be a major part of your child’s education for the first few years of elementary school.

 - Your child will need instruction from a teacher of students with visual impairments in how to read and write the braille code.
-Like students learning to read and write in print, he will need braille instruction several days a week in the early elementary grades, if not every day.
+Like students learning to read and write in print, your child will need braille instruction several days a week in the early elementary grades, if not every day.

-- Braille materials need to be available to your child at the same time that his classmates who are sighted get the information in print.
+- Braille materials need to be available to your child at the same time that as their classmates who are sighted get the information in print.
 Having materials read to your child because they are not available in braille is not a permanent solution and should not be an ongoing practice.
 Your child needs to read a lot of braille to become a proficient braille reader.

 To provide your child with access to information at a distance, such as assignments written on the chalkboard, the classroom teacher has several options.